PR1EN3: Loops

 Hints

 • It’s recommended to start counting loops from 0.
-This is because many other internals also rely on that number.
-However you should display a number incremented by 1 to the user – users usually count from 1.
+This is because most things that are counted in the computer, start from 0.
+However you should display a number incremented by 1 to the user – non-developers usually count from 1.

 • (i + 1) takes the value if i and uses the incremented value in that place only.
 The incremented value is not stored and does not affect the program elsewhere.
 E.g. printf("%d", i + 1);

-• Operations such as i++, ++i, i += 1 and i = i + 1 store the updated value after incrementation (permanent).
+• Operations such as i++, ++i, i += 1 and i = i + 1 store the updated value after incrementing (permanent).

-In this task we’ll revisit the task from last week and add a few features to it.
+In this task, we will revisit the task from last week and add a few features to it.
+You can either use the provided starter code or your own solution from last week.

 Requirements